 Seasonal events like birthdays, the holidays or a new school year bring fresh motivation to the drive to get kids organized--and nowhere is the battleground more intense than in the children's bedrooms.

 How do you help your child organize and clean up life in the bedroom?

-Try these eight easy organization strategies to calm clutter and bring order to kids' rooms: More »
+Try these eight easy organization strategies to calm clutter and bring order to kids' rooms.

-The tax man cometh, and cometh soon!
+The tax man cometh ... and he'll be here soon!
 Do you know where your tax records are?

 Chances are, they're swimming in a stack of paper ... somewhere.

-Rafts of paper flood into the average home each day.
 The mailbox discharges letters and bills and bank statements.
 Briefcases explode with professional journals, pay stubs and calendars.
 School backpacks unload children's artwork, meeting notices and sports schedules.

 Imagine a genie, a butler, a secret servant at your fingertips.

 Someone who remembers everything: when your kindergartner got his last round of immunizations, the name and number of that other Mom in the soccer carpool, what your second cousin named her latest baby.

 Every home manager needs this informational paragon, but no one has to scour deserted beaches for a jeweled bottle.